directvt/vtm/readme.md

 vtm allows developers to visualize the standard input/output stream of running console applications.
 Launched with the `vtm -m` switch, vtm will log the event stream of each terminal window with the `Logs` switch enabled.

-Important: Avoid enabling the `Logs` switch in the terminal window with the `vtm -m` process running, this may lead to recursive event logging of event logging with unexpected results.
+Important: Avoid enabling the `Logs` switch in the terminal window with the `vtm -m` process running, this may lead to recursive event logging of event logging with unpredictable results.

 # Supported Platforms